finbourne/lusid-sdk-csharp/sdk/docs/WorkspaceApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<WorkspaceApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<WorkspaceApi>();
             var workspaceName = "workspaceName_example";  // string | The name of the personal workspace.
             var itemName = "itemName_example";  // string | The name of the item.

             try
             {
+                // uncomment the below to set overrides at the request level
+                // DeletedEntityResponse result = apiInstance.DeletePersonalItem(workspaceName, itemName, opts: opts);

                 // [EXPERIMENTAL] DeletePersonalItem: Delete an item from a personal workspace.
                 DeletedEntityResponse result = apiInstance.DeletePersonalItem(workspaceName, itemName);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));